leobudima/elogii-blog/content/complete-guide-to-green-logistics.md

 The increasing burden of energy costs and supply expenses means that supply chain managers need to rethink distribution plans.

-Thankfully for green logistics management, the gap between sustainable and lower cost procurement is narrowing.
+Thankfully for green logistics management, the gap between sustainable and lower-cost procurement is narrowing.

 ### #3 Building Better Relationships with Customers